SmithsonianWorkshops/HydraResources/ipyrad.md

 ```

 Submit the jobs with: `qsub ipyrad_step3.job`

-As this can be a time consuming stage, we're going to increase the number of  CPUs to 8 (`-pe mthread 8`).
-Since we have wisely used `$NSLOTS` in the the `ipyrad` command, we don't need to manually change the number of CPUs specified in the `ipyrad` command, the value 8 will be substituted when we submit the job.
-Also note that we had to change the `-l` line because of the increased memory reserved for 8 CPUs (`-l mres=64G,h_data=8G,h_vmem=8G`).

 Step 3 creates a directory `iptest_clust_0.85/` which contains each cluster for each fastq file.